mscwilson/tracker_estate/all_properties/features.md

 Event_id and timestamp not overridable
 True_timestamp available
 Sent_timestamp available
-Automatically track general atomic fields
-Events are different classes
+Automatically track general atomic fields | don't know what this is Events are different classes
 Events are different functions
 Media tracking